personal finance | june 16, 2025

 Since your overall allocation should reflect your shared goals, one approach is for both spouses to use similar asset allocations.
 Alternatively, you could set different allocation targets for your various accounts to better reflect your individual risk tolerances.
 A benefit of each partner being comfortable with the risk in his or her own accounts is that they are less likely to stray from the plan in times of volatility.
 You could also consider using the more risk-averse partner’s accounts to hold an appropriate cash cushion approaching retirement.

-Keep in mind that the goal is to ensure that one spouse’s portfolio allocation choices are not working at cross-purposes to the other spouse’s choices.
+The goal is to ensure that one spouse’s portfolio allocation choices are not working at cross-purposes to the other spouse’s choices.
 Agreeing to complement each other with different allocations is one thing.
 Independently setting radically different allocations could result in portfolios that don’t work well together.

 For instance, an account with an aggressive allocation to small-cap stock mutual funds might seem appropriately balanced when combined with an account that is invested very conservatively in bond funds.
 However, this approach could leave the overall portfolio with too little exposure to important moderate risk categories.